Boys’ soccer: Falmouth shocks Lewiston to win Class A title, 5-2

 Falmouth built a 4-0 lead on three goals created by superior efforts from their wings.

-Charlie Adams kept a ball alive and in play near the left post and got it to Gus Ford, who did a 270-degree spin to his left to free himself for a shot that made it 2-0 with 26:26 left in the first half.
+Charlie Adams kept a ball alive and in play near the left post and got it to Ford, who did a 270-degree spin to his left to free himself for his second goal that made it 2-0 with 26:26 left in the first half.

 “We had to get to the end line and then get it to the middle.
 We knew that was a way to score on this team,” Adams said.

-Note: UPDATE: This story was updated at 12:49 p.m. on Nov.
-11 to correct Falmouth’s first goal-scorer.
-It was Gus Ford.